What is Silica water?

 Silica water differs significantly from most mineral waters, as it contains higher levels of silicon than most bottled water.
 Silicon in soluble form is known as Orthosilicic Acid(OSA) and is usually listed on bottled water labels as Silica measured in milligrams per litre.

 Silica is naturally occurring and abundant in silica water and not synthetically produced.
 OSA is the only form of silicon that humans can effectively digest and absorb into the body’s system.
-A few bottled waters in Britain contain a modest level of silica, but most mineral waters do not contain any at all.
+Few bottled waters in Britain contain even a tiny level of silica, but most do not contain any at all.

 One of the highest level silica waters now available

-Bottled water with a high silica level measured amongst mineral and bottled water called ACILIS by Spritzer is becoming available in the UK soon.
+Bottled water with a high silica level measured amongst mineral and bottled water called ACILIS by Spritzer is available in the UK at Silicawaters.com